JayBazuzi/jaybazuzi.github.io/_posts/2023-10-27-Hermetic-Python.md

 assert sys.version_info >= (3, 12)
 ```

 This isn't satisfying.
 If you run with the wrong Python it fails but doesn't help you fix the problem.
-If you have multiple `.py` files in your context, you'll need to update all of them at once.
+If you have multiple `.py` files in your context, you'll need to ensure that they all have this right - I recommend a static analysis check in your build.

 (Side rant: why the heck is `sys.version` a `str` but `sys.version_info` is a tuple?
 That distinction is too arbitrary.)